Krazete/takatomon/README.md

 A digivolution chart viewer for Digimon Links.

 ## TODO
-- use memoization for trees
-  - not sure if this will be much faster
-  - maybe do this in the webscraping step instead of dynamically
-    - would need to figure out how to JSON.stringify set objects
 - untangle lines
 - color-code selected digimon
   - allows showing ANY and ALL options simultaneously